Hassan al Diqqi

-Hassan Ahmad Hassan Al Diqqi (حسن احمد حسن الدقي) (born on January 3, 1957) is an Emirati co-founder of Al Islah party in the United Arab Emirates and the leader of Emirates Al Ummah party.
+Hassan Ahmad Hassan Al Diqqi (حسن احمد حسن الدقي) (born January 3, 1957) is an Emirati co-founder of Al Islah party in the United Arab Emirates and the leader of Emirates Al Ummah party.
 Al Diqqi has been described by United Arab Emirates officials as an extremist Islamist and has been linked to supporting terrorist activities and groups in Syria and elsewhere in the Middle East and North Africa through his party.

 Al Diqqi was found guilty of supporting terrorist activities in Syria and attempting to overthrow the United Arab Emirates government and was sentenced to 10 years in prison and AED 10 million fine (approx. $2,700,000), however he has escaped to Syria and is currently allegedly living in Turkey.

 Career

 He attempted to form the party in UAE in 2012, but was prohibited by the Emirati government due to his ties with jihadist organizations.
 Despite this, he continued his efforts and established the party in the UAE.
 He became the leader of the UAE chapter of Al Ummah when the former leader and party co-founder, Mohammed al-Abduli, was killed in 2013 by a Syrian government sniper in Raqqa while fighting for the Al-Nusra Front, the Syrian Al-Qaeda affiliate and designated terrorist group by both the U.S. and the U.N.
 Diqqi showed his respect for the former leader as a ‘martyr’, posting a photo of the two of them together on his Twitter page.